kevinuhrmacher/wedding-website/hotel.md

 $109/night*

 ### Suite with two queen-size beds and queen pullout
-For this option, please call the desk at 1-888-236-2427 and mention the group: Lexi Schmidt and Kevin Uhrmacher Wedding.
+For this option, please call the front desk at (703)836-4700 and mention the group — Lexi Schmidt and Kevin Uhrmacher Wedding — to make a reservation.

 $109/night*